Citation, DOI and article data

-Hepatic angiomyolipoma (HAML) is an uncommon benign hamartomatous hepatic mass lesion, containing blood vessel (angioid), smooth muscle (myoid) and mature fat (lipoid) components.
+Hepatic angiomyolipomas (AML) are uncommon benign hamartomatous hepatic mass lesions, containing blood vessel (angioid), smooth muscle (myoid) and mature fat (lipoid) components.
 There is an association with tuberous sclerosis, although this is less strong than for renal AMLs.

 Most reported cases of angiomyolipoma are detected incidentally.